 Others see a luxury catamaran and think, "Sure, it's nice... but what if we added a mini submarine on the back?"

 Those who operate in the latter camp are visionaries.
 Smart, gratuitous visionaries.

-And it's because of them that we've got Aquanaut, a new vessel that combines all the trappings of a yacht with the function of a catamaran, and then straps a submarine on the back for good measure.
+And it's because of them that we've got Aquanaut, a vessel that combines all the trappings of a yacht with the function of a catamaran, and then straps a submarine on the back for good measure.
 So, it checks a lot of boxes.

 Aquanaut was designed by Officina Armare in collaboration with U-Boat Worx, and it's being built to order by Licia Yachts, a Turkish shipyard.
 The 60-foot boat features a spacious deck, a bar and two outdoor dining areas, plus a large jacuzzi.
 The four staterooms sleep eight people, and the vessel can accommodate up to 12 at a time, should you want to host a crowd.

 The twin engines can keep you moving along at a speedy clip of 40+ miles per hour.
 Combine that with the all-around comfort, and this thing's a great option for long-haul trips.
 Plus: submarine.

 The mini submersible is fixed to the back of the catamaran with a hydraulic system that lowers it into the water.
 It can dive to a depth of 330 feet, move along at three knots under water, and operate for up to eight hours at a time.
 The sub is named "Nemo."

 Just like Jules Verne's famed captain.
 Or Disney's little orange fish.